 Core exercises and strength go beyond abdominals.
 Core training incorporates the diaphragm, pelvic floor, and the muscles of the spine, the hips, and the shoulder.
 The Plank and Side Plank poses are the perfect prescription to build your core strength.
 These core exercise are a part of my Health Guides series.

-In Strengthen Your Core, I walk you through step by step the progression of planks and side planks so that you’re always going to be ensuring that your entire core musculature, which involves the muscles of the shoulders and the hips, are all being strengthened at the same level.
+In Strengthen Your Core, I walk you through step by step the progression of planks and side planks so that you will ensure that your entire core musculature, which involves the muscles of the shoulders and the hips, are all being strengthened at the same level.

 You need to build your shoulder before you can move on so that your whole body becomes integrated in it’s strength.
 Then you can trust your forces from your lower body through the center into your upper body and vice versa.

-So if you’re truly interested in building a stronger core, I invite you through these blogs, we’ll talk about posture, we’ll talk about breath, we’ll talk about alignment through planks and side planks.
+If you’re truly interested in building a stronger core, I invite you through these blogs where we talk about posture, breath, alignment through planks and side planks, core exercises and core strengthening exercises.

 After reading this book and reviewing the videos you will have: